podium/json_schema_nif/CONTRIBUTING.md

 cargo build --target x86_64-apple-darwin --release
 ```

-To generate the checksum file **after** the NIF files have been uploaded to GitLab,
+To generate the checksum file **after** the NIF files have been uploaded to GitHub,
 run: `mix rustler_precompiled.download JsonSchemaNif --only-local`.

 These files are required as part of the Hex package, but don't need to be tracked in VCS.